ParadigmFoundation/zaidan-dealer-specification/README.md

 Fetch a full quote and signed 0x order for a given quote stub (see [`feed_subscribe`](#method-feed_subscribe)).

 To request a quote from a stub, either the `makerSize` or the `takerSize` MUST be included.
+Dealer implementations SHOULD allow traders to request a quote by specifying either the `makerSize` or the `takerSize`, filling in the value omitted in the request to create the price.

 -   **Request fields:**